reactivemarkets/desktop/packages/desktop-api/README.md

 The architecture for [Desktop](https://github.com/reactivemarkets/desktop) is modular with the build combining many asar files into one package.

-This service exposes a REST api and socket.io endpoint for Desktop.
+This service exposes a REST api and websocket endpoint for Desktop.
 This allows for integration with applications external to that managed by Desktop.

 ## Configuration